There is a sales technique that, while often used by larger sales teams, isn't often used by individuals or small teams

 The answers to these questions will help you spend less time chasing bad leads.

-When you reach out to prospects, show that you're writing specifically to them and have something unique to offer.
+When you contact prospects, show that you're writing specifically to them and have something unique to offer.
 To do that, you have to understand everything you can about them and their business.
 Before your first outreach, know the following about your prospect (if not more):

 - Their pain points